Are FL Studio Stock Plugins Good Enough? (8 Things To Remember)

 VSTs can offer more features and flexibility.
 But if you are serious about mastering, you may want to consider investing in some third-party plugins.

-Can You Use FL Studio Stock Plugins In Other Daws?
+Using FL Studio Stock Plugins In Other Daws

-There are methods that can be used to enable FL’s stock VSTs to be used inside other DAWs.
+Some methods can be used to enable FL’s stock VSTs to be used inside other DAWs.

 One method is using ReWire to use FL Studio as a plugin inside another DAW.
 This will enable you to use FL’s stock plugins with another DAW.